eaton/obby/README.md

 ## Other Helpful Functions

-- Cloning, merging, and comparison
+- Cloning, merging, comparison, etc.
+  - `copy(source: object, sourcePath: string, target: object, targetPath?: string)`: copies the value of the property on the source object to the target property of the target object.
+If no targetPath is given, the sourcePath is used for the target object as well.
+  - `move(source: object, sourcePath: string, target: object, targetPath?: string)`: same as the `copy()` function, but the property on the source object is `unset()` after copying.
   - `clone(input: any)`: deep clones the input value using the [fast-copy](https://github.com/planttheidea/fast-copy) library.
   - `merge(...input: object[])`: Merges any number of objects with the [deepmerge-ts](https://github.com/RebeccaStevens/deepmerge-ts) library, respecting arrays, nested object keys, etc. Properties from 'leftmost' objects will be overwritten by same-key properties from 'later' objects in the input set.
   - `equals(a: any, b: any)`: does a deep equality check of two variables using the [fast-equals](https://github.com/planttheidea/fast-equals) library.
 - Empty value handling via [emptier](https://github.com/eaton/emptier) and [empty-deep](https://github.com/eaton/empy-deep)
   - `isEmpty(input: any, options?: IsEmptyOptions)`: Checks whether the input value is 'empty' or not, based on configurable logic.
-By default `null` and `''` empty strings are treated as empty.
-Empty arrays, whitespace strings, empty objects, empty Maps and Sets, `false`, and falsy values in general can all be treated as empty.
-  - `toEmpty(input: any, options?: IsEmptyOptions)`: Returns `undefined` if the input value is empty according to the specified rules, or the original input value if it is not empty.
+Lodash's `_.empty()` logic is followed by default (arrays, zero-length strings, nulls, empty objects, empty Maps and Sets, etc) but specific types and checks can be toggled on and off as needed.
+In addition, a custom empty-check function can be passed in to handle oddball classes and any other empty-ish datatypes.
-  - `toEmptyDeep(input: any, options?: IsEmptyOptions)`: Recursively walks an input object or array, unsetting any empty properties.
+  - `emptyDeep(input: any, options?: IsEmptyOptions)`: Recursively walks an input object or array, unsetting any empty properties.
+If the top-level input is itself empty, undefined is returned.
-- Grab bag
-  - `copy(source: object, sourcePath: string, target: object, targetPath?: string)`: copies the value of the property on the source object to the target property of the target object.
-If no targetPath is given, the sourcePath is used for the target object as well.
-  - `move(source: object, sourcePath: string, target: object, targetPath?: string)`: same as the `copy()` function, but the property on the source object is `unset()` after copying.

 ## TODO